-Kelsey graduated from The University of Notre Dame and started working at Cannington Physiotherapy in 2007.
-She is one of our experienced Pilates instructors and works with the Demons State League netball squad for injury prevention and management.
+Kelsey graduated from Physiotherapy at The University of Notre Dame in 2010.
+She started working at Cannington Physiotherapy in 2007 during her studies.
+She is one of our experienced Physio Exercise Instructors and works with the Demons State League netball squad for injury prevention and management.

 Kelsey continues to play netball at Southern Districts and has had experience with many types of musculoskeletal conditions including sporting injuries and neck/back pain.
 Kelsey also performs pre-employment screening assessments.

 Kelsey uses her Pilates background to assist with functional rehabilitation for sporting, motor vehicle and worker’s compensation injuries.
 She performs dry needling and has completed further training in the Mulligan’s manual therapy techniques.

 Ilena completed her Bachelor of Physiotherapy degree in Trinity College, Dublin, Ireland in 2008.
 Ilena begun treating at Cannington Physiotherapy in 2012 after moving across from New Zealand where she worked for 3 years in both the Hospital and private sectors.
 Her work in New Zealand provided the opportunity to work closely with a number of orthopaedic specialists giving her a unique perspective on post-operative rehabilitation.
 She has continued to build on her knowledge recently completing her Post Graduate Diploma in Manual Therapy here in Perth and is currently affiliated with the Australian Physiotherapy Association.
 Ilena is competent with dry needling and regularly uses this as a part of her physiotherapy treatment.

 Ilena has a strong interest in sporting, post-operative and workplace rehabilitation.
 Away from work Ilena enjoys all outdoor activities, particularly running, having competed in 2 half marathons as well as being an avid traveller.